-An Honorary Member shall not be entitled to vote at any Annual or Special Meeting of the Association or on any postal ballot, to participate at Approved Rodeos, or to receive any benefit or privilege which may be provided by the Association unless he has otherwise been accepted by the Association as a Regular Member and has paid the membership fees and dues which are payable by Regular Members.
+An Honorary Member shall not be entitled to vote at any Annual or Special Meeting of the Association or on any Member Ballot, to participate at Approved Rodeos, or to receive any benefit or privilege which may be provided by the Association unless he has otherwise been accepted by the Association as a Regular Member and has paid the membership fees and dues which are payable by Regular Members.

-d.
-Non-Voting Members
+(d) Non-Voting Members

-Subject to the other provisions contained in these By-Laws and the Rules and Regulations, the Executive may grant membership in the Association in the categories of Semi-Pro Members, Non-Contestant/Rodeo Personnel Members (which will include, without limitation, timers and rodeo secretaries) and such further categories as determined by the Executive.
+Subject to the other provisions contained in these By-Laws and the Rules and Regulations, the Executive may grant membership in the Association in the categories of Semi-Pro Members, Non-Contestant, Rodeo Personnel Members (other than Contract Personnel Members) and such further categories as determined by the Executive.